mkuthan/example-beam/README.md

 Mobile application emits screen events at t0 time, but advertisement events could be emitted much later.
 Without [RepeatDoFn](src/main/scala/org/mkuthan/beam/examples/RepeatDoFn.scala) trick,
 the windows for the both sides of the join must be compatible (e.g. with the same window duration).
-* Applicable only if the right side of the join is "distinct".
+* Applicable only if the right side of the join could be "distinct".
-The duplicated screen event might be ignored or might replace the existing screen event in the cache.
+The duplicated screen event might be ignored or might replace the existing screen event in the lookup cache.
 * Implementation is fully generic and reusable.

 ### Cons

 * Medium latency, enricher always emits advertisement event at the end of window with window time.
 Fortunately the window might be quite short because screen events are repeated.
-* Higher resource utilization, the Screen events must be cached and processed multiple times.
+* Higher resource utilization, the screen events must be cached and processed multiple times.
 Fortunately the frequency of screen events is typically much lower than advertisement events, so the negative performance/cost impact should be negligible.

 ## Join in global window with "cache"

-The Beam desing pattern to mitigate SideInput limitations (limited size and limited updates frequency).
+The Beam design pattern to mitigate SideInput limitations (limited size and limited updates frequency).
-Right side of the join might be cached, it is fully scalable because the cache is distributed by key.
+Right side of the join is cached, it is fully scalable because the cache is distributed by key.

 ### Domain